gzhelev/weather-forecast/README.md

 ## Map component and render choice
 The Map component in the app uses https://www.react-simple-maps.io/.
 The Map render component aims to be as much reusable as possible.
 It uses Geo data which can be downloaded from here: https://gadm.org/.
 The data is then parsed here https://mapshaper.org/ which generates a GeoJSON with coordinates for all the requested areas ( countries / districts etc).
 This way the application depends on actual Geo data ( latitude | longitude ) and not hardcoded coordinates on an image tag.
-The Map component also uses another helper JSON for the district cities, which provides the localiszation for the city name and geo coordinates.
+The Map component also uses another helper JSON for the district cities, which provides the localization for the city name and geo coordinates.
 With this data the labels for the cities are displayed.

 Future Improvements:
 - The background of the map can also be changed - for example with a PNG image of the heighmap for the country.
 This would require the image to be in the same scale as the map.